Facticee/Mc-Plugin-1/README.md

 A Minecraft Plugin I created for the server of my friends and me.
 It began with a few ideas and it grew over time.
+I began with simple custom join and leave messages and a timer.
+Now i have an own clan system and more.